qaldak/sysmonmq/README.md

 # sysmonmq

 ### Description
-Collect system monitoring informations and send them through MQTT to a definied MQTT brocker.
+Collect system monitoring informations from Linux host system and send them through MQTT to a definied MQTT brocker.